nxskok/stad29-notes/slides_d29.md

 * To express uncertainty of this prediction:

-* {\em CI for mean response} expresses uncertainty about mean ATST for all children aged 10, based on data.
+* *CI for mean response* expresses uncertainty about mean ATST for all children aged 10, based on data.

-* {\em Prediction interval} expresses uncertainty about predicted ATST for a new child aged 10 whose ATST not known.
+* *Prediction interval* expresses uncertainty about predicted ATST for a new child aged 10 whose ATST not known.
 More uncertain.

 * Also do above for a child aged 5.